THE REVERSE-FUNNEL STRATEGY

 An agency-built tire purchase flow suffered from high drop-off rates.
 Product cards buried key specs, shipping defaults caused accidental selections, and the calendar UI on mobile was effectively invisible for transit windows beyond 3 days.

-Session replays revealed two friction layers: PLP decision fatigue (too much noise, not enough scannability) and silent checkout defaults that routed users into the wrong fulfillment path.
+Session replays and business feedback revealed two critical friction layers: PLP decision fatigue (too much noise, not enough scannability) and silent checkout defaults that routed users into the wrong fulfillment path without their knowledge.

-Delivered streamlined PLP → Checkout wireframes.
-Redesigned product cards for scannability, replaced dropdowns with explicit fulfillment cards, and drove a 46.5% desktop usability score — nearly double the competitor average.
+Delivered streamlined PLP → Checkout wireframes after identifying key optimization targets.
+Redesigned product cards for scannability, replaced dropdown shipping selectors with explicit fulfillment cards, and drove a 46.5% desktop usability score — nearly double the competitor average.

 02